Surrendering a Saint

 Sounds like a lot of work?
 Well, Rescue does this EVERY DAY for EVERY DOG!

 Re-homing a Saint Bernard is an arduous process, and not all Saints are eligible for our Rescue.
 Please be aware that since we only take Saints into private foster homes, we are limited on the number of intakes we can do at any given time.
-Also, a surrender fee will be assessed based on the expected financial impact of the Saint.
 If you must Surrender your pet, please fill out the follow form about the pet you wish to surrender: